 The main thing to watch out for with storage on your programming laptop is an SSD.
 This type of storage is fast at everything, has great multitasking capabilities, is energy efficient, and is better at cooling itself.
 Aside from that, just ensure you hit the minimum of 256GB.
 Storage can be upgraded with external hard drives even if you don’t want to deal with taking apart your laptop.
 These external drives often range from $25-50 in price and plug into your computer seamlessly.

-What To Know Before Buying a Programming Laptop
+What to Know Before Buying the Best Laptops for Coding and Programming

 Before you buy a programming laptop, think hard about what exactly you’re going to be programming.
 The required specs and features will vary wildly between, say, a game developer and a web developer, so you need to adjust your expectations accordingly.
 It’s a good idea to write down a list of which IDEs you’ll use, how intensive programs you’ll be running, and how many processes you’ll typically have running at the same time.
 From there, you can easily see how much memory, storage, and processing power you need.